MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-go.md

 ## Authentication

 To get the **Authorizer** property from Azure Active Directory using the Go SDK, install the **Go-AutoRest** modules.
-These modules should have been already installed with the "Go SDK" installation; if not, install the [authentication package from GitHub](https://github.com/Azure/go-autorest/tree/master/autorest/adal).
+These modules should have been already installed with the "Go SDK" installation.
+If they aren't, install the [authentication package from GitHub](https://github.com/Azure/go-autorest/tree/master/autorest/adal).

 The Authorizer must be set as the authorizer for the resource client.
 There are different ways to get authorizer tokens on Azure Stack by using client credentials: